NikolozMtchedlishvili/how-markets-react/README.md

 # Personal Context

-I run a micro hedge fund to manage my personal and family's savings.
+I manage a small investment portfolio for my family for educational purposes.
 When I started investing a year ago, I was not fully aware of what drove market movements.

 By building this model I have developed stronger understanding of how global markets move and how do different events like geopolitical tensions or sentiment affects stock prices.